cleidir/time-in-words/README.md

 ##### Update packages before

-Before install this project, you need to install the maven, follow the steps below this.
+Before install this project, you need to install the maven and java 1.8, follow the steps below this.

 ```
 sudo apt update